Can Dogs Eat Cucumber? – Itsaboutdog

 Eating cucumbers regularly is bound to cause gastrointestinal issues in your dog.
 It is best to keep such treats limited to thrice a week.

-How Many Cucumber Can My Pet Eat?
+How Many Cucumbers Can My Pet Eat?

 Raw veggies and fruits are treats that can make up to 10% of your dog’s daily caloric intake.
 Depending on your dog’s weight in pounds, you can calculate the ideal amount of cucumbers per lb.

-For example, if your dog weighs 50 lbs, it is recommended that you feed it 30 calories per lb of bodyweight.
+For example, if your dog weighs 50 lbs, it is recommended that you feed it 30 calories per lb of body weight.
 Hence, you will feed it 1500 calories each day.

 Out of this amount, up to 90% of nutrition should be derived from dog food.
 The remaining 150 calories can be from treats such as cucumbers.